evanshortiss/fh-mbaas-proxy/README.md

 ## Changelog

+* 0.1.2 - Patch to fix bug for PUT/POST requests with JSON bodies - uses
+restreamer
 * 0.1.1 - Patch to fix bug for PUT/POST requests with JSON bodies
 * 0.1.0 - Initial release